hansratzinger/make3d/README.md

 ## Files
 Models are designed in Fusion 360.
 You can adapt them if needed by editing the .f3d files.

-Gcode files are sliced with Cura 4.13.1 for Anycubic Vyper / PLA.
+.gcode files are sliced with Cura 4.13.1 for Anycubic Vyper / PLA.

 .stl und .3mf files are also included

 ### Exhaustion adapters